 Besides developing programs and camps for The Cube, Eren is working with corporations like PricewaterhouseCoopers (PwC) .
 The goal is to reignite creativity and innovation in the workplace through team play.
 She knows that you never stop learning and you don’t have to be a kid to have fun!

-I am a coding, game design, digital art and computer literacy teacher at The Cube!
-I hold a Bachelors in Computer Science from Ryerson University and a Video Game Design Diploma from the Toronto Film School.
-Introducing kids, teens and adults to the tech industry is a fierce passion of mine and I am uber excited about teaching the innovators of tomorrow!
+Education Director and teacher of a variety of technology subjects such as coding, game design, digital arts and computer literacy.
+She holds a Bachelors in Computer Science from Ryerson University and a Video Game Design Diploma from the Toronto Film School.
+Introducing kids, teens and adults to the tech industry is her passion and she is excited knowing that she is teaching the innovators of tomorrow!

 I am a Multimedia Instructor and Administrative Assistant at The Cube!
 As a graduate of the Interactive Media Design and Production collaborative degree-diploma program between the UWO and Fanshawe College, I studied media communications, graphic design, and web development with electives in video game theory, social media analysis, and writing.